2 Course Information

 2.10 Lecture plan

-Please fill out a class evaluation!
+Please fill out a class evaluation at the end of the term!

 Week